TOLDOTECHNIK/buildroot-webkit/README.md

 - prebuilt Raspberry Pi [images](#prebuilt-images)
 - boots silently with **boot splash screen** including progress bar
-- boots directly into a **full screen web browser** (video and audio playback capable)
+- boots directly into a **full screen web browser** with custom URL (video and audio playback capable)
 - optionally: boots directly into full screen video player (omxplayer).
 - Node.js **webserver** included for hosting local web pages displayed in the browser
 - HDMI **CEC** support
 - SSH enabled (including SFTP)
 - **wpa_supplicant**, RPi Wireless drivers, Ralink drivers
 - The device will also setup a TTY on the UART (ttyAMA0).
 You can connect with an USB serial converter.
-- simple **wpe-launcher** for launching browser with custom url
+- simple to use **wpe-launcher** for launching browser with custom url
 - **keyboard and mouse input** support
 - nano text editor
 - auto-expand the persistent rootfs on the first boot
 - mDNS, so you can access your RPi by calling rpi0.local or rpi3.local
 - slim buildroot distro (≈300MB) running linux 4.9 kernel.
 Bare system takes 12MB of RAM only!

-By the way: Raspberry Pi 3 boots in 14 seconds - full system, wireless network, Node.js server and fullscreen browser!
+By the way: Raspberry Pi 3 boots up in 14 seconds - full system, wireless network, Node.js server and fullscreen browser!
 Raspberry Pi Zero W takes 25 seconds.

 # buildroot-webkit

-For our product expansion, we were looking for a suitable buildroot system that could launch directly into a full-screen browser.
-The original Buildroot offers the Qt WebEngine package ready to compile, but it is much slower in performance than usual WebKit implementations.
+We were looking for a suitable buildroot system that could launch directly into a full-screen web browser.
+The original Buildroot offers a ready to compile Qt WebEngine package, but it is much slower in performance than the usual WebKit implementations.
 Unfortunately, we couldn't find a solution which was suitable for our purposes.
-Compiling some of them was partly faulty, not all boards were supported and the WebKit browser cannot be started conveniently easy.
+Compiling some of them was partly faulty, not all boards were supported and the WebKit browser couldn't be started conveniently easy.
-After a very long time of work we now have made all desired adjustments.
-In this repository we now offer them all to the public.
+After spending a lot of time, we now have made a perfectly running system.
+We are glad to offer it to the public now.

 Many thanks to https://github.com/hlev for supporting us!
-Many thanks to all the people who investigated enormous time creating the source code for all this great software!
+Many thanks to all the people who investigated enormous time creating the source code for all the great software!

 # Detailed description
 Most of the adaptions are stored in the `./board/toldotechnik_rpi/rootfs-overlay` folder.
 After creating the `sdcard.img` it's content is placed in the root `/` folder.